saloyiana/docker-manifest-jenkins/readme.md

 #Create a manifest file for Jenkins
+and run docker image